mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 The Taurus has been widely adapted by the community and is currently more popular than ATK, since Python is the leading platform in science, where TANGO is mainly used.

-## Web-based approach

-Whereas it is easy to create a desktop client application, the __*web-based* approach to TANGO GUI development is still an unexplored area__.
-This is mainly because TANGO, as CORBA-based technology, requires access to the TCP/IP stack, which is not the case for the web browsers.

-**Trends in GUI development.**
-The use of Web frontend technologies for GUI development for both mobile and desktop is gaining more and more popularity.
-Compared with the traditional approach of writing a native, dedicated application for each platform, it brings many benefits, including:

-* the deployment process is simplified, especially in case of browser applications, where new version is immediately available to users;
-* there are many frameworks and libraries available, multiple programming styles are supported like object-oriented or functional programming;
-* there is a wide choice of tools like linters, transpilers, build tools, editors and other utilities appreciated by developers;
-* over 250,000 open source packages are available in npm, which is the standard repository for Javascript and other frontend code;
-* the applications are portable between platforms thanks to the projects like Electron [@www-electron] or Apache Cordova [@www-cordova].

-There are also disadvantages of using web technologies [@charland2011mobile], like performance degradation and limitations in UI, but this are the costs of increased productivity and maintainability.

-**Server-side processing.**
-In the present thesis we focus only on frontend solutions that run solely inside a web browser, and any server side processing, like in e.g. PHP, is not necessary.
-The *old* approach, where web pages were generated on the server and returned in a HTTP response, is always paired with some Javascript whenever interactivity is required.
-With the emergence of *single-page web applications* [@mesbah2007migrating], where each piece of UI is updated independently using AJAX calls or a similar technology, the number of use cases for server-side approach decreases significantly.

-## Adaptive user interfaces

-An Adaptive user interface, or AUI, is a user interface that both adapts, or changes its layout depending on the context where it is used and also allows the user to perform this adaptation manually.
-Providing the adaptive interface is a key part of maximizing the *user experience*.

-**Automatic adaptation.**
-The interface can adapt its layout to the surrounding environment.
-For instance, parts of a widget may be shown or hidden and the widgets may be reordered when displayed on e.g. a mobile device.
-This is critical part behind the success of *mobile web* approach to web development.
-Automatic adaptation may be easily achieved thanks to web technologies like *media queries*, but is often unsupported in desktop solutions.
-This also applies to existing GUI frameworks for TANGO.

-**Manual adaptation.**
-The second form of adaptive user interface is an interface that may be dynamically changed by the user according to their needs.
-This allows for creating personalized views for different users and different situations.
-This approach is supported in TANGO world by the Taurus framework, which offers tools for manipulating the UI at runtime.

-## Goals and objectives

-The web-based approach to building user interfaces gains popularity.
-However, it has not been widely adopted among the TANGO Control System client applications and GUI frameworks.
-The thesis goals may be formulated as follows:

-* **evaluate existing solutions (if any) for building TANGO clients for web browsers**; find out why these solutions have not been adopted by the community like ATK or Taurus has; identify any pain points;

-* consider the extending and updating of the existing solutions if possible, or **design and develop a new one**, reusing the ~~good~~ parts;

-* if the new solution is delivered, it shall be implemented according to the following principles:

-  * use modern, standardized web technologies; it should not be tied to any particular web framework and should have a limited number of dependencies;

-  * focus on *user experience* and adaptivity; the interface should be adaptive both automatically and manually;

-  * be widget based, providing at least basic widgets from the Taurus framework, which are recognized and appreciated by the users;

-  * be flexible and modular, allowing users to create their own widgets and extend the system functionality via plugins;

-  * offer a *TaurusGUI*-like application, where end-users can build and adapt the GUI at runtime;

-  * be lightweight, easy to start with and have a documentation for both developers and end users;

-TODO: skrocic introduction do 2.5 strony; wyrzucic tekst czy przeniesc?